 - Maintaining a human touch with the people in the account

 Ready to create a long-term roadmap for your most strategic accounts in consolidated markets?
-Miller Heiman Group has developed an industry-leading approach that we refer to as our Large Account Management Process; let us show you how to leverage this solution to win and preserve your strategic accounts with our Gold Sheet, now integrated into our Scout sales analytics platform.
+Miller Heiman Group has developed an industry-leading approach that we refer to as our Large Account Management Process.
+Let us show you how to win and preserve your strategic accounts with our Gold Sheet, now integrated into our Scout sales analytics platform.

 Contact us to learn more about how Miller Heiman Group can help.